 Both CBG and CBD have tremendous qualities that can improve mental and physical health, so you may wonder, “Which one is better?”

 Sometimes, research suggests that one product is better than the other, but that research is missing an essential element: you!
 Deciding what substances are best depends on the person using them.
 What reacts well with your body?
 What substances interact well with each other or have minimal effects?

 These naturally occurring substances will interact differently based on your:

 Take these into account when figuring out the best solution for you.
 Remember, using both CBD and CBG together can sometimes provide even more benefits.

 Because CBG research is limited and you might not be able to find a company that sells it in your area, CBD might be your best bet, accessibility-wise.
-Keep an open mind, though, and you will eventually find the right solution.

 Remember to find what works well for your body.
 You may never truly know what is best until you try several different options.
 Both products, CBD and CBG, offer numerous benefits, so you will still experience favorable health effects no matter your decision.
 If you are still uncertain about what would be best for you, talk with a trusted physician about your options.

 Supa Naturals strives to provide healthy and effective CBD products for you and your pets.
 Our cGMP-compliant production facility has a team of expert chemists that verify our hemp products and ensure maximum potency and safety.